American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

 Hedge Funds Weigh In On American Shared Hospital Services

-Several large investors have recently made changes to their positions in the company.
-CI Private Wealth LLC purchased a new position in shares of American Shared Hospital Services in the 4th quarter valued at about $470,000.
-Dimensional Fund Advisors LP lifted its stake in shares of American Shared Hospital Services by 3.9% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock valued at $465,000 after purchasing an additional 5,899 shares during the last quarter.
-Renaissance Technologies LLC grew its holdings in shares of American Shared Hospital Services by 34.6% in the fourth quarter.
-Renaissance Technologies LLC now owns 26,000 shares of the company’s stock valued at $76,000 after purchasing an additional 6,679 shares in the last quarter.
-Finally, Canton Hathaway LLC grew its holdings in shares of American Shared Hospital Services by 100.0% in the fourth quarter.
-Canton Hathaway LLC now owns 20,000 shares of the company’s stock valued at $59,000 after purchasing an additional 10,000 shares in the last quarter.
-13.25% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Canton Hathaway LLC bought a new stake in American Shared Hospital Services during the third quarter valued at about $26,000.
+Renaissance Technologies LLC increased its holdings in shares of American Shared Hospital Services by 26.3% in the third quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock worth $50,000 after purchasing an additional 4,021 shares during the last quarter.
+Dimensional Fund Advisors LP increased its stake in American Shared Hospital Services by 3.9% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after acquiring an additional 5,899 shares during the last quarter.
+Finally, CI Private Wealth LLC bought a new stake in American Shared Hospital Services during the fourth quarter worth approximately $470,000.
+13.25% of the stock is currently owned by hedge funds and other institutional investors.

 American Shared Hospital Services Company Profile